bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, slideup"
   alt="Test, slideup." />

-Let&apos;s go over and give that a try.
-Hopefully I did that right, I think I did.
-If I refresh this page and click &quot;Slideup,&quot; it does that animation.
+<p>Let&apos;s go over and give that a try.
+Hopefully I did that right, I think
+I did.
+If I refresh this page and click &quot;Slideup,&quot; it does that animation.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 161. inspect console, slideup (95) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">